July 1, 2025

 1. Film payroll is short-term, temporary, and cyclical

-For each new job, productions have to rinse and repeat the entire process from scratch.
-If it’s an independent film, that often means incorporating a new production company for each new project.
+And for independent films, it often means incorporating a new production company for each new project.

 2. It requires knowledge of multiple unions